 Notes

-1 This is a compilation of the Land Tax Act 2002 and includes the amendments made by the other written laws referred to in the following table 2, 3.
+1 This reprint is a compilation as at 5 February 2010 of the Land Tax Act 2002 and includes the amendments made by the other written laws referred to in the following table 2, 3.
 The table also contains information about any reprint.

 Compilation table